1800: Abolitionism - the Fight for Human Rights

 Historian Manisha Sinha (2017) wrote, “The connection between slave resistance and abolition in the United States was proximate and continuous.
 Prominent slave revolts marked the turn toward immediate abolition.
 Fugitive slaves united all factions of the movement and led abolitionists to justify revolutionary resistance to slavery” (p.
 2).

-Abolition challenged the white-benefitting status quo.
+Abolition challenged the White-benefitting status quo.
 It challenged the economic model upon which the South derived its wealth and stability.
 It threatened the supremacy of White legal, cultural, and political power across the country (Jeffrey, 2008, p.
 1).
-In many ways, abolitionism challenged the very notion of a racial hierarchy in the United States.
+Abolitionism challenged the legitimacy of a race-based hierarchy in the United States.

 Historian Tunde Adeleke (1998) noted,